 Landlords are bound by the implied warranty of habitability.
 Although lease agreements are not required to specifically enumerate these obligations, landlords are expected to provide their tenants with dwellings that meet certain conditions.
 In simple terms, they are required to ensure that the rental property is habitable throughout the tenancy.

-For a rental property to be considered livable, landlords must:
+For a rental property to be considered livable, landlords must follow the following landlord liabilities:

 #1 Follow Building Codes

 Building codes vary from state to state, but in general, they are designed to provide tenants with a safe environment.
-This includes installing smoke detectors, maintaining the structural integrity of the home, eliminating pests, treating mold growth, and so on.
+This includes installing smoke detectors, maintaining the structural integrity of the home, real estate pest control, treating mold growth, and so on.

 #2 Provide Running Water